wimglenn/setuptools-ext/README.rst

 setuptools-ext
 ==============

-This is a `PEP 517 Build backend interface`_ supporting for fields in the `Core metadata specifications`_ which are otherwise difficult to provide using existing tools.
+This is a `PEP 517 Build backend interface`_ supporting fields in the `Core metadata specifications`_ which are otherwise difficult to provide using existing tools.
-Specifically, it allows specifying those fields which are marked with "—" in the rightmost column of the table below in a ``[tool.setuptools-ext]`` section of ``pyproject.toml``.
+Specifically, it allows declaring those fields marked with an "—" in the rightmost column of the table below by specifying them in a ``[tool.setuptools-ext]`` section of ``pyproject.toml``.
 The backend otherwise functions identically to ``setuptools.build_meta``, and is in fact a drop-in replacement for the default setuptools build backend.

 Setuptools_ lacks a way to specify some fields, despite their validity in Python package metadata according to the spec.